-The purpose of the College Outstanding Teaching Award (COTA) is to recognize excellence in teaching and to honor individual faculty members at each of the university’s colleges for their instructional accomplishments.
-The COTA, which honors faculty members at the college level, was instituted as a complement to the Distinguished Teaching Award.
-Each college selects outstanding faculty members for the COTA, thus providing an additional opportunity to recognize faculty for excellence in teaching.
+The College Outstanding Teaching Award (COTA) recognizes excellence in teaching and honors individual faculty members at each of the university’s colleges for their instructional accomplishments.
+The COTA was instituted as a complement to the campus-wide Distinguished Teaching Award.

 The COTA program is administered by the Center for Teaching and Learning (CTL) and the individual colleges.

 Nature of Award

-The College Outstanding Teaching Awards are awarded annually, during the spring semester.
-Each award consists of $1,000 and a commemorative plaque.
-Each college is encouraged to establish its own award ceremony and to maintain a permanent plaque bearing the name of each recipient and the year of the award.
+COTAs are presented annually each spring semester.
+Each award consists of $1,000 prize and a commemorative plaque.
+Each college is encouraged to establish their own award ceremony and to maintain a permanent plaque bearing the name of each recipient and the year of the award.

 The Provost provides $500 for each COTA awarded to an individual faculty member; colleges are expected to match the $500 for their COTA recipients.
-Funds are allocated on a prorated basis so that colleges having more than 100 faculty can receive two awards and colleges having more than 200 faculty can receive three awards.
+Funds are allocated on a prorated basis.
+Colleges having more than 100 faculty receive two awards and colleges having more than 200 faculty receive three awards.

-Any full-time faculty member who has been a member of the college for a minimum of three years and who has taught at least two semesters before being nominated is eligible for this award.
-Faculty who have received the Distinguished Teaching Award or the College Outstanding Teaching Award within the past five years are not eligible.
-In the event that the college selection committee is unable to select a winner in a given year, the award may be omitted for that year (prize money cannot be carried forward).
+Any full-time faculty member who has been a member of the college for three or more years, who has taught at least two semesters and who has not received the Distinguished Teaching Award or the College Outstanding Teaching Award within the past five years is eligible for the COTA.
+In the event that a college selection committee does not designate a winner in a given year, the award may be omitted for that year (prize money cannot be carried forward).

 Criteria for Evaluating Candidates

-Although there are a variety of elements of excellence in teaching, and outstanding teachers may approach the craft of teaching from different perspectives, researchers have arrived at quite consistent agreement of general characteristics of effective teaching.
-The following four elements are important, and individuals selected for this award should exhibit some combination of these characteristics.
+Although there are a variety of elements of excellence in teaching, and outstanding teachers may approach the craft of teaching from different perspectives, there is consensus in the research literature on the general characteristics of effective teaching.
+Recipients of the COTA should exhibit some combination of these four characteristics:

-Teaching Effectiveness and Creativity: Evidence that the teacher has developed effective skills in managing the art and craft of teaching.
-The teacher is enthusiastic, well prepared for class, presents material in an interesting and clear manner, is fair and reasonable in the evaluation of students, and has the ability to encourage and motivate learning in students.
-The teacher is open to new techniques and approaches to stimulate intellectual growth and to generate active student participation.
+Teaching Effectiveness and Creativity: Evidence that the instructor has developed effective skills in managing the art and craft of teaching, is enthusiastic, well prepared for class, presents material in an interesting and clear manner, is fair and reasonable in the evaluation of students, and has the ability to encourage and motivate student learning.
+In addition the instructor evidences openness to new techniques and approaches that stimulate intellectual growth and generate active student participation.

-Impact on Students: Evidence that the teacher has an interest in students and advisees and is concerned for their educational and personal welfare.
-The teacher is approachable and available to students in and outside the classroom, and is involved with student activities.
-The teacher is tolerant of different viewpoints and treats peers and students with respect.
+Impact on Students: Evidence that the faculty member has an interest in students and advisees and demonstrates concern for their educational and personal welfare.
+The instructor is approachable and available to students in and outside the classroom, and is involved with student activities.
+The faculty member is respectful of different viewpoints and maintains a positive classroom climate.

-Subject Mastery and Scholarship: Evidence of mastery of the subject matter in courses taught, in scholarship, and in public service.
-The teacher has the ability to organize, emphasize and clarify ideas, and to communicate knowledge beyond the mere exchange of information.
-The teacher blends new ideas, research, and developments into instruction both within and outside the classroom.
+Subject Mastery and Scholarship: Evidence of expertise in the subject matter taught, in scholarship, and in public service.
+The instructor has the ability to organize, emphasize and clarify ideas, and to communicate knowledge beyond simply exchanging or presenting information.
+The faculty member blends new ideas, research, and developments into instruction both within and outside the classroom.

-Contributions to Teaching Mission: Evidence that the teacher assumes responsibilities on department curriculum, honors, or teaching excellence committees, is involved in supervising graduate students, seeks feedback about teaching quality, and is engaged in activities to improve teaching.
-The latter may include attending seminars, developing special teaching materials or publications, exploring alternative methods, and seeking aid in trying new teaching ideas.
+Contributions to Teaching Mission: Evidence that the faculty member assumes responsibilities related to the department curriculum or teaching excellence committees, involvement in the supervision of graduate students, seeks feedback about teaching quality, and is engaged in activities to improve teaching.
+The latter may include attending seminars, developing special teaching materials or publications, exploring alternative methods, and trying new teaching ideas and practices.